You are here

 - Russian Communist Left

-The Communist Workers’ Organisation is (unsurprisingly!) a not-for-profit organisation.
+The Internationalist Communist Tendency consists of (unsurprisingly!) not-for-profit organisations.
 We have no so-called “professional revolutionaries”, nor paid officials.
 Our sole funding comes from the subscriptions and donations of members and supporters.
-Anyone wishing to donate (to “Prometheus Publications”) can now do so safely using the Paypal button below.
+Anyone wishing to donate can now do so safely using the Paypal buttons below.

-Subscriptions to Revolutionary Perspectives (3 issues) and Aurora (at least 4 issues) are:
+The CWO also offers subscriptions to Revolutionary Perspectives (3 issues) and Aurora (at least 4 issues):

 - UK £15 (€18)